Ex-university professor accused of stealing student's invention, making millions

 Breaking News Emails

-A former Missouri university professor is being sued for allegedly stealing a pharmaceutical student's research and then selling the invention for over a million dollars.
+A former Missouri university professor is being sued for allegedly stealing a pharmaceutical student's research and then selling the invention for more than $1.5 million.

-The University of Missouri-Kansas City filed the lawsuit Tuesday claiming Ashim Mitra, a former pharmacy professor at the school, received over $1.5 million in profits and has the potential to earn "millions more in future royalties" from an invention he allegedly stole from a graduate student and sold.
+The University of Missouri-Kansas City filed the lawsuit Tuesday claiming Ashim Mitra, a former pharmacy professor at the school, also has the potential to earn "millions more in future royalties" from the graduate student's invention that he stole and sold.

 According to the lawsuit, student Kishore Cholkar began conducting research on a better way to receive drugs to the eye in 2010 while he was working at the university as a graduate research assistant.